litoj/reform.nvim/README.md

   - [ ] support more languages - `Rust`, `go`…
 - `link`: clickable links like any other IDE
   - keybind creation builtin, but fully optional
-  - modular handlers by regex/lua patterns → a lot can be used for a match
+  - modular handlers by vimregex/luaptn → a lot can be used for a match (see also `toggle` module)
     - handler for stacktrace filepaths with cursor position supporting terminal line-wrapping
     - uri handlers, nvim plugin link handler… (see default config)
 - `vim`.`ui`.`input`/`select` as popups floating at the cursor (instead of cmdline)